JialeYuLeo/24e6/markdown.md

 ```Scala
 List(Joel, Ed, Chris, Maurice)
 ```
-Since we have discuessed the use of lambda expression in Scala, we can also use lambda expression
+Since we have discussed the use of lambda expression in Scala, we can also use lambda expression
 #### Example 3
 ```Scala
 object Map